Business Energy Comparison

 The Letter of Authority (LoA) follows a standard format.
 It states that a third party can gather information, negotiate and submit the notice of termination on your behalf.
 However, it does not give the right to agree to a contract without your consent.
 You must sign the Letter of Authority.

 An MPAN (Meter Point Administration Number) is the number that identifies your electricity supply.
 It's sometimes referred to as a 'Supply Number' or 'S Number'.
-This unique meter code helps suppliers locate your home and is found on your old statements.
+This unique meter code helps suppliers locate your business property and is found on your old statements.
 This is a problem if you don't have an electricity bill.
 In this case, your supplier or local distributor can tell you what it is.

 MPRNs (Meter Point Reference Numbers) are the equivalent reference for gas and will also be found on your gas bills.
 They have 6 to 8 digits and are sometimes called an 'M Number'.
 A supplier or local distributor can tell you what your MPRN is if you cannot find it.